daratourt/Heterogeneous-vs-Homogeneous-Models-Customer-Churn-Prediction/README.md

 - Is Active Member (IsActiveMember): Indicates whether the customer is an active member with the bank (1 if they are active, 0 if they are not).

 The target variable, also known as the dependent variable, is labeled "Exited" and is represented by a binary flag: 1 if the customer closed their account with the bank and 0 if the customer is retained.
 This dataset will be used to evaluate the effectiveness of heterogeneous ensemble models versus single models in predicting bank customer churn.

+## Methodology
+### Data Preprocessing
+The dataset was first loaded and unnecessary columns such as 'RowNumber', 'CustomerId', and 'Surname' were dropped to focus on relevant features.
+Categorical variables like 'Geography' and 'Gender' were converted into numerical values using one-hot encoding.
+Binary variables like 'HasCrCard' and 'IsActiveMember' were also converted to integers.
+The dataset was then split into training and testing sets with an 80-20 split.
+Features were scaled using StandardScaler to ensure that all features contribute equally to the model.

+### Model Training and Evaluation
+The models were trained and evaluated using several performance metrics including accuracy, precision, recall, F1 score, and ROC AUC.
+Confusion matrices and ROC curves were plotted for better visualization.

+### Homogeneous Models
+A Random Forest classifier was trained on the training data and predictions were made on the test data.
+Performance metrics were calculated and the confusion matrix and ROC curve were plotted.
+Similarly, a Decision Tree classifier and a Support Vector Classifier (SVC) were trained and evaluated using the same process.

+### Heterogeneous Ensemble Model
+A Voting Classifier was created by combining Random Forest, Decision Tree, and SVC.
+The voting method was set to 'soft' to use the predicted probabilities for voting.
+The ensemble model was trained on the training data and predictions were made on the test data.
+Performance metrics were calculated and the confusion matrix and ROC curve were plotted.